 “Sxxx Position Measurement

-Subclass of: E16 Attribute Assignment
+Subclass of: S4 Observation

 Scope note: This class comprises activities of measuring positions in space and time.
 The measured position is intended to approximate a part or all of the extent of the presence (instance of E93 Presence) of an instance of E18 Physical Thing or E4 Period of interest, such as the outer walls of an excavated settlement, the position of a ship sailing or the start and end of athlete’s run in a competition.
 Characteristically, a theodolite or GPS device may be positioned on some persistent feature.
 Measuring the position of the device will yield an approximation of the position of the feature of interest.
 Alternatively, some material item may be observed moving through a measured position at a given time.